How we are monitoring our release herd’s wellbeing – 24/7!

 CITIZEN SCIENTISTS

 The grassroots conservation movement at the heart of both Reteti Sanctuary and Namunyak Conservancy is driven by the local Samburu Community – and we’ve always been privileged to receive regular updates and insights from the ground!
-The calls we receive from men, women, and herders who see elephants during their daily lives continue to be one of our most valuable and reliable
+The calls we receive from men, women, and herders who see elephants during their daily lives continue to be one of our most valuable and reliable sources of information!

 Next